Could 'mystery woman' shed light on UK sex scandal?

-LONDON She has dark eyes, full lips and short hair in one of the favorite styles of London in the "swinging 60s" but who is she?
+LONDON She has dark eyes, full lips and short hair in one of the favourite styles of London in the "swinging 60s" but who is she?

 And could she help shed light on the infamous Profumo scandal, the heady tale of espionage, sex and politics that held Britain spellbound in the early 1960s and helped bring down the government of the time.